byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Following fermentation, the natural antibacterial properties of fruit peels are further enhanced as organic substances are decomposed, yielding secondary metabolites known as bioactive compounds or phytochemicals.
 The extraction of enzymes, organic acids, and phenolic compounds through the fermentation process is preferred over conventional methods that require costly solvents, involve the possible degradation of heat-labilecompounds, and through which it is difficult to obtain high purity extracts.

 What all cultured 'foods' have in common is an abundance of lactic acid bacteria, yeasts, and moulds that produce enzymes which break down and alter the original foods.
+LAB are applied in food production and preservation from the ancient times.
 The microbes eat the sugars, digesting them and excrete metabolites.
 There are many targeted uses for these metabolites.
 Companies package them and sell them at a high cost.
 The majority of products on the market are powdered or freeze-dried, this process causes damage to the microbes, resulting in 90 to 95% die off.
 This means, even though colony counts are high, only 5 to 10% of the microbes are actually alive.

 #### *Few create a product that can truly rival real, live home ferments.*

+Lactic acid bacteria (LAB) are one of the most well-studied bacterial groups known from ancient times.
+These valuable microorganisms are used in numerous areas, especially food industry and medicine.
+LAB produce a wide range of compounds for food upgrading.
+Moreover, LAB can find special applications like generation of bioenergy not affecting the surrounding environment.

 #### *Why make Eco-Enzyme?*

-**Cleaning products and fertilizers made with chemicals pollute the underground water, rivers and surrounding eco-systems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Eco-enzyme is a solution to a very big problem.** By symbioticly keeping the body healthy and restoring vitality and strength to the environment.
+**Cleaning products and fertilizers made with chemicals and pesticides pollute the underground water, rivers and surrounding eco-systems.** These conventional cleaning products contain harmful amounts of chemicals such as phosphate, nitrates, ammonia, chlorine etc. The accumulated effect of these chemicals released from every household causes significant damage to the health of the environment and the body. **Eco-enzyme is a solution to a very big problem.** By symbioticly keeping the body healthy and restoring vitality and strength to the environment.
 It is easy to DIY at negligible cost, free of harmful pollutants, effective, and multipurpose.

 **Waterborne infections account for 80% of all infectious diseases.**
 There is a serious global environmental resource problem of water, soil and energy that are now coming to bear on food production, malnutrition and the incidence of diseases.
 People are literaly killing the microbiome with chemicals that alter this grand vast unknown microbial balance of Mother Earth.